 A uterine rupture is medical emergency for both mother and child, and can lead to life-threatening and permanent injuries like heavy bleeding, hypovolemic shock, postpartum anemia, a lack of oxygen to the infant, and even death.

 If you or someone you love were injured by a uterine rupture during childbirth, you need an attorney in Columbus, OH, who understands how to present your case.
-I’ve been passionately representing clients for nearly four decades, and I know how to work with you during this overwhelming time.
+I’ve been passionately representing clients for over four decades, and I know how to work with you during this overwhelming time.
 Contact me today for more information.
 I’ll Make Them Pay!®